OpReportISIS/TwitterApps/TwitterListIDs/README.txt

 === 1.
 DESCRIPTION

-A Python script that scrapes members' IDs from a Twitter List.
+A Python script that scrapes members' IDs from a Twitter list.

-The format of a Twitter List is: https://twitter.com/<owner name>/lists/<list name>
+The format of a Twitter list is: https://twitter.com/<owner screen name>/lists/<list slug>

 Output format:
 https://twitter.com/intent/user?user_id=xxxxxxxxxx

-The output files are named by the Twitter List owner's screen name and list's name e.g. log_OpReportISIS_list1.txt
+The output files are named by the list owner's screen name and list's slug e.g. log_OpReportISIS_list1.txt